 The 95% guaranteed mortgage scheme was specifically designed to encourage and assist young people onto the property ladder, but does anyone, particularly the younger generations, know exactly what’s needed?
 300,000 deals fell through in 2020, with many because people rushed and did not have the right documents or understanding of each step – and this is only made more difficult in new and unknown areas.

-Without a more transparent purchase process and the technology to help people understand and complete deals, many are risking losing money, losing time, and ultimately having deals fall through.
+Other property experts such as Dwell-Leeds say that without a more transparent purchase process and the technology to help people understand and complete deals, many are risking losing money, losing time, and ultimately having deals fall through.
 Technology has moved on at an incredible rate, but has made little impact on the property market to try and make deals easier and less fail.
 With over separate 11 documents and 24 important steps, potentially involving everything from removal men to legal experts, more must be done to increase transparency and make it easier for young home-owners-to-be to get onto the property ladder.

 Simon Bath, CEO of iPlace Global, discusses the difficulties of buying a new home, particularly in new areas and for young people:

 “There is incredible demand for properties at the moment, which has caused rising house prices and therefore more people selling to make the most of these high prices.
 This hasn’t been helped by dwindling demand as people to start to worry about a lack of available property and fewer new properties being built over the last few decades.